RÚV (TV channel): History

 Test colour transmission commenced in 1973 and started full-time in 1976.
-From September 1981 onwards, the channel greatly benefited from Iceland's connection to the rest of the world via satellite.
+From 24 October 1975, imported programming in colour started, but by the early 80s, much of the hardware came from the black and white phase.
+The first colour news bulletin was broadcast on 30 September 1977, the day of the eleventh anniversary of the channel.
+From September 1981 onwards, the channel greatly benefited from Iceland's connection to the rest of the world via satellite, after producing the first filmed news item for export on 11 August it joined the Intelsat network on 20 September for coverage of an Icelandic shipwreck using its satellite earth station.
 Starting on March 1, 1982, Icelandic television viewers were able to watch daily reports from abroad on their evening newscast.
 Live broadcasts from the rest of Europe, such as the Eurovision Song Contest, commenced for the first time in May 1986.
+By the early 1980s, foreign programming was mostly sourced from the United States and the United Kingdom, as well as limited programming from a handful of other sources, mostly European countries such as France, Sweden, the Soviet Union and Czechoslovakia.

+As of 1983, the evening began at 7:45 pm with Táknmalsfréttir, the sign language bulletin, followed by the main news (Fréttir) at 8 pm.
+An advertising segment started at 8:25 pm, lasting ten minutes.
+This was followed by an animated segment at 8:35 pm.
+At 8:45 pm, the schedule would change to either sports, cultural or comedy programming, followed by the second (of two) commercial breaks.
+At 9:10 pm the main programs started, with closedown being before 11pm.
+On Saturdays, programming was often from 4:30 pm to shortly after midnight.

-RÚV's teletext service, Textavarp, was inaugurated on the 25th anniversary of Icelandic television in 1991.
+RÚV's teletext service, Textavarpið, was inaugurated on the 25th anniversary of Icelandic television in 1991.

 As late as 2000, television only aired for 8 hours each day, starting at around 4:35 pm and ending at around 12:35 am on weekdays.
 The number of hours of television aired per week changes every week and day, with transmissions during the weekend being the longest.
 RÚV currently starts at 7 am on Saturdays and Sundays.
 During the week, however, transmissions still start between 3 pm and 5:30 pm and end between midnight and 1:30 am.
 During downtime, the station carries its daily schedule and a news ticker, complete with audio from Rás 2.